 Tuition Charges for Complete Withdrawal: how tuition charges are recalculated as a result of a student withdrawing

 Complete Withdrawal Percent Schedules: actual fall and spring percentages used to recalculate student financial aid.
-(Due to the complexity of various summer sessions, a summer percentage schedule is not available.
-Summer students will be reviewed individually.)
+(Due to the complexity of compressed courses including various summer sessions, a percentage schedule is not available.
+Students will be reviewed individually.)
 See below to learn more about enrollment changes to compressed courses.

 New Title IV (federal student aid) regulations define any course that exists within a semester but does not span the entire semester as a compressed course (i.e. a weekend and evening course that meet for shorter periods are included).
 For compressed courses, a student may be considered withdrawn from the semester if he or she drops a course even after completing another course within the semester.
 For example, a student enrolls for two courses; three credits each, in the fall term.
 The first course meets every other weekend during November and December.
 In early November, after completing the first course and prior to beginning the second course, the student drops the second course.
-According to new regulations, the student is a withdrawal from the fall semester for federal student aid purposes and is subject to a Title IV calculation.
+According to new regulations, the student is considered a withdrawal from the fall semester for federal student aid purposes and is subject to a Title IV calculation.
 Please note that the return of Title IV financial aid for compressed courses may not align with the complete withdrawal percentage schedule.